emilwidlund/framer-form/documentation/Getting Started.md

 } = require 'form'
 ```

-Or simply just assign a varaible to the whole object like this:
+Or simply just assign a variable to the whole object like this:

 ```
 FORM = require 'form'